Friends, fans honor the Rev. Dr. Katie Geneva Cannon, first African-American woman to be ordained by the PC(USA)

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Presbyterian Mission Agency, Racial Equity, Seminaries, Women’s Ministries
+Categories: Presbyterian Mission Agency, Racial Justice, Seminaries, Women’s Ministries

 Tags: center for womanist leadership, committed choir, presbyterian mission agency, Racial Equity & Women’s Intercultural Ministries, rev. dr. Katie geneva cannon, rev. dr. teresa l.
 Fry brown, Union Presbyterian Seminary